Azure-Samples/mcp-sdk-functions-hosting-dotnet/README.md

 ><img src="./media/log-level.png" width="200" alt="Log level screenshot">

 ## Demonstrating On-Behalf-Of (OBO) Flow

 The `UserInfoTools.cs` demonstrates how to implement the On-Behalf-Of (OBO) flow to call Microsoft Graph API on behalf of the authenticated user.
 This pattern is useful when your MCP tools need to access downstream services.

 To test this tool, ask Copilot a question like "Use #remote-mcp-server to provide info abou the logged-in user".
-Copilot will ask you to provide it consent to access the user's information by giving you a link.
+Copilot will ask you to provide consent to access the user's information by giving you a link.
 Navigate to the consent URL and grant the permissions.
 Then re-ask the question to Copilot.

 ### How the OBO Flow Works

 1. **Server Authentication**: Built-in authentication feature validates the user and forwards the bearer token in the `Authorization` header
 2. **Token Extraction**: The MCP tool extracts the bearer token from the request headers
 3. **Managed Identity Assertion**: A Managed Identity credential obtains an assertion token for token exchange